irskep/irskep.github.com/content/posts/2017-05-21-videos-of-old-games.md

 I spent the day making some basic playthrough videos of some of my old games.
 Check 'em out!
 You can find more info about them [here](/games.html).

+Most of these videos have some kind of disruptive sound.

 # Bibble Biter (2005)

 <iframe width="560" height="400" src="https://www.youtube.com/embed/X1HYYvUmCuc" frameborder="0" allowfullscreen></iframe>